explorable-viz/authoring-assistant/paper/reviews/iclr2026/response.md

-[Post each of the top-level sections below a separate comment, with title as given]
+[Post each of the top-level sections below as a separate comment, with title as given]

 # General Response to Reviewers